Waterford Airport

 Waterford Airport (Aerfort Phort Láirge) (IATA: WAT, ICAO: EIWF) is located in Killowen, 4 NM southeast of Waterford.
 It serves southeastern Ireland.
 The airport is operated by Waterford Regional Airport plc.

 Its single scheduled route, operated by VLM Airlines—which used Waterford as its only Irish airport and kept a base there—was discontinued from 13 June 2016 as VLM went out of business, leaving the airport without any scheduled traffic.

-On 11 June 2019, the Irish government approved a grant of €5 million together with €7 million from local investors and councils.
-Included in this, is the extension and widening of the existing runway to 2280 metres x 45 metres wide (bigger than the runway at Cork Airport) along with taxiway widening and terminal extension to cater for larger airlines such as Ryanair and Aer Lingus.
-It is hoped that this extension will boost tourism revenue for the county of Waterford in the long run.